The Long-term Effects of Antianxiety Drugs

 They were developed in the late 1950s/early 1960s to replace barbiturates, which were a major cause of death at that time.

 Benzodiazepines are meant to be taken for no more than a month to reduce intense and debilitating anxiety symptoms.
-However, prescriptions have been rising over the past two to three decades, and many people have been taking them for years to decades.
+However, prescriptions have been rising over the past two to three decades, and many people have been taking them for years or even decades.

 This is where the real danger comes in.